 Banks – Traditional loans and lines of credit for school infrastructure.

-Banks are traditional and widely used funding sources for international schools, offering a range of financial products such as loans, lines of credit, and mortgage financing.
+Banks are traditional and widely used funding sources for international schools and other institutions, offering a range of financial products such as loans, lines of credit, and mortgage financing.
 For schools looking to expand their campuses, build new facilities, or invest in technology and resources, banks provide a reliable and accessible avenue for securing capital.
 School operators often turn to banks for debt financing, which allows them to borrow funds while maintaining full ownership and control over their institutions.

 One of the main advantages of bank financing is its structured repayment plans.
 Schools can secure long-term loans with fixed or variable interest rates, making it easier to plan financially for the future.
 Repayments are usually spread over a set number of years, using the school’s future revenue—primarily from tuition and fees—to service the debt.
 In many cases, established schools with a strong financial track record and stable enrollment can negotiate favorable terms with banks, such as lower interest rates or longer repayment periods.